Agegraphic dark energy from entropy of the anti-de Sitter black hole

-In the left panel of Fig.~(\ref{Fig6}), we plot some examples of the evolution curves for the statefinder diagnostic pair $\{r, s\}$.
+In the left panel of Figure~\ref{Fig7}, we depict some examples of the evolutionary curves for the statefinder diagnostic pairs $\{r, s\}$.
 The green line corresponds to the $\Lambda$CDM model, with its fixed point $(0,1)$ marked by a green dot, while other dots represent current values from respective trajectories.
-The evolution curves for these examples deviate from the $\Lambda$CDM model in the late-time evolution, then enter the quintessence region, and eventually evolve to the $\Lambda$CDM fixed point $(0,1)$.
-In the left panel of Fig.~(\ref{Fig6}), we depict another statefinder diagnostic pairs $\{r, q\}$, where the magenta dot represents the de Sitter expansion fixed point $(-1,1)$, and the green dot denotes the standard cold dark matter fixed point $(0.5,1)$.
-The evolution curves for these examples originate from the standard cold dark matter fixed point $(0.5,1)$ and eventually converge toward the de Sitter expansion fixed point $(-1,1)$.
-Thus, ADEADS model can be differentiated from the standard $\Lambda$CDM model by the statefinder diagnostic pairs $\{r, s\}$ and $\{r, q\}$.
+The evolution curves for these examples deviate from the $\Lambda$CDM model in the late-time evolution, enter the quintessence region, and eventually evolve to the $\Lambda$CDM fixed point $(0,1)$.
+However, the evolutionary curves for the case for the best-fit values shows a significant deviation from the $\Lambda$CDM model.
+In the right panel of Figure~\ref{Fig7}, we plot another statefinder diagnostic pair in the $\{r, q\}$ plane, where the de Sitter expansion fixed point $(-1,1)$ shown by the green dot, and the standard cold dark matter fixed point $(0.5,1)$, corresponds to the magenta dot.
+The evolutionary curves based on the Planck 2018 results as initial conditions originate from the standard cold dark matter fixed point $(0.5,1)$ and eventually converge toward the de Sitter expansion fixed point $(-1,1)$.
+In contrast, the curves for the best-fit values not only show a significant deviation from the $\Lambda$CDM model but also fail to originate from the standard cold dark matter fixed point.
+Thus, the ADEADS model can be differentiated from the standard $\Lambda$CDM model by the statefinder diagnostic pairs $\{r, s\}$ and $\{r, q\}$.